Squak Mountain & Talus

-- A paid-driver, commuter service that would take residents and workers in Squak Mountain and Talus to and from the Issaquah Transit Center.
-In the morning, riders would be picked up in Squak Mountain and Talus and dropped off at the Issaquah Transit Center to catch their departing transit connections.
-In the evening, riders arriving at the Issaquah Transit Center would be picked up and dropped off in Squak Mountain and Talus.
-This service would operate Monday to Friday, from 6 AM - 9 AM, and again from 4 PM - 7 PM each day.
-One vehicle would travel along a designated route between the Issaquah Transit Center and the Squak Mountain community, and a separate vehicle would travel along a designated route between the Issaquah Transit Center and the Talus community.
-The vehicles would circulate through each route approximately every 25 minutes.
-The vehicles would be ADA-accessible and accommodate bikes.
-Riders would pay a standard Metro fare, and transfers would be accepted and issued.
+Peak Ride will be a paid-driver, commuter service that would take residents and workers in Squak Mountain and Talus to and from the Issaquah Transit Center.
+This service is planned to operate Monday to Friday, from 6–9 a.m. and from 4–7 p.m.
+One vehicle will travel along a designated route between the Issaquah Transit Center and the Squak Mountain community, and a separate vehicle will travel along a designated route between the Issaquah Transit Center and the Talus community.
+The vehicles will circulate through each route about every 25 minutes.
+The vehicles will be accessible and can accommodate bikes.
+Riders will pay a standard Metro fare, and transfers will be accepted and issued.

 - On-Demand Ride

-- Allows Squak Mountain and Talus residents and workers to request rides, on-demand, through a mobile app, or by making a telephone call.
-Trips could be taken between the Squak Mountain and Talus neighborhoods and select, local destinations, such as the Issaquah Transit Center, shopping centers and downtown, during weekday off-peak hours (9 AM - 3:30 PM and 7 PM - 5:30 AM).
-Riders would pay a standard Metro fare.
+On-Demand Ride allows Squak Mountain and Talus residents and workers to request rides through a mobile app or by making a phone call.
+Trips can be taken between the Squak Mountain and Talus neighborhoods and select, local destinations, such as the Issaquah Transit Center, shopping centers, and downtown Issaquah, during weekday off-peak hours (9:30 a.m.–3:30 p.m. and 7:30 p.m.–12:00 a.m.).
+Riders pay a standard Metro fare.

 Why Squak Mountain and Talus?